 Used Toyota Tundra Quick Facts

-- The best years to buy a used Toyota Tundra truck fall between 2014 and 2021.
+- The best years to buy a used Toyota Tundra fall between 2014 and 2021.

 - The third-generation Tundra offers a hybrid engine option.

-- The Tundra only comes in a 1/2-ton configuration.
+- The Tundra is available only in a 1/2-ton configuration.

 Which Is the Best Model-Year Used Toyota Tundra?

-While the newest Tundra has a lot going for it, right out the door, it suffered a few problematic glitches that have us suggesting it might not be the best-used Tundra choice.
-The most serious involved a recall affecting 2022-2023 for a manufacturing defect that could cause the engine to lose power or seize up.
-This issue and the truck’s relatively short production run make predicting long-term reliability and resale difficult.
-For traditionalists, the second-generation Tundra offers the features most coveted by the pickup truck class, namely a V8 engine and a long history of proven reliability.
+While the newest Tundra has a lot going for it, it suffered a few problematic glitches early on, making it not the best used Tundra choice.
+The most serious involved a recall of 2022-2024 vehicles due to a manufacturing defect that could cause the engine to lose power or seize.
+This issue, along with the truck’s relatively short production run, makes predicting long-term reliability and resale difficult.
+For traditionalists, the second-generation Tundra offers the features most coveted in the pickup truck class: a V8 engine and a long history of proven reliability.
 But, even within this generation, there are years to covet and others to avoid.

-We should point out that early Tundra models suffered from rust issues, specifically around the frame.
+We should note that early Tundra models suffered from rust issues, particularly around the frame.
 Toyota addressed some of the worst examples with a recall, but as the frame remains the same throughout this generation, there’s no saying the same fate won’t befall newer trucks down the road.
-If you’re buying used Tundra from an area that regularly uses road salt in the winter months, be sure to have the underside thoroughly inspected.
+If you’re buying a used Tundra from an area that regularly uses road salt during winter months, be sure to have the underside thoroughly inspected.
 If the frame is in reasonable condition, you’ll want to have it undercoated every few years and keep it clean between treatments.
-Other areas of concern involve cam tower leaks on the 5.7-liter V8, rusted lower control arms, and poor fuel economy.
-Besides that, the Tundra has a solid history, with many owners reporting mileage of more than 200,000 with no significant issues beyond normal wear and tear.
+Other areas of concern include cam tower leaks on the 5.7-liter V8, rusted lower control arms, and poor fuel economy.
+Besides that, the Tundra has a solid history, with many owners reporting mileage of more than 200,000 miles with no significant issues beyond normal wear and tear.

-Before buying any used truck, obtain a vehicle history report to see how it was maintained and if it experienced any accidents.
+Before buying any used truck, obtain a vehicle history report to see how it was maintained and whether it was involved in any accidents.

 See Toyota Tundra trucks for sale near you.